NEW: Learn OnDemand in Arabic, French, Chinese & Spanish – Explore Courses or Book Free Consultation

 What is the Project Scope Statement?

-The project scope statement is a document that provides everyone involved with a clear understanding of the importance of a project.
-It mainly documents all the essential project information.
-It explains the project's boundaries, marks each team member's responsibilities, and sets up procedures for how completed work will be verified and approved.
+The project scope statement is a document that provides everyone involved with a clear understanding of what the project will deliver.
+It documents essential project information and explains:

 Key elements of a Project Scope Statement:

-• Project objectives: What the project aims to achieve.
+• Project objectives: What the project aims to achieve and why it matters.

 • Major deliverables: The specific products, services, or results the project will produce.